 School Spotlight

-At the doctoral level, prospective students should gear their institutional searches towards the professors who are currently conducting research they are interested in.
-Rather than the institution itself, it is the quality of the professor and their work that are the most important factor as doctoral students are often treated more as colleagues than actual students.
+At the doctoral level, you should gear your institutional search toward professors currently conducting research you're interested in.
+Rather than the institution's reputation alone, the quality of the professor and their work are the most important factors.
+Doctoral students are often treated more as colleagues than students, and you'll work closely with your advisor for several years.

 Oklahoma State University